 Why does our skin dry out in winter?
 How can we best avoid it, and how do products differ when it comes to ingredients and efficacy?
 We’ve compiled some info to help you better understand what is going on with your skin during the winter months.

 Trans-epidermal water loss (TEWL)

 TEWL is a common winter problem.
-Due to a decrease in humidity, we are left with air which is very dry.
+Basically, due to a decrease in humidity, we are left with air which is very dry.
 This dry winter air draws moisture out of the skin through a process called osmosis.

 In addition to the dry air, we also tend to heat our homes in winter.
 This results in a hot, dry indoor environment, which further accelerates moisture loss from the skin.
 Taking hot showers and baths, coupled with the use of strong soaps and washes, strips the natural oil content from the surface of the skin and further aggravates our confused skin.